Harold9568/Harold9568.github.io/_pages/about.md

 Working Paper
 ------
 - Does Emotional Consistency Matter?
 A Study of Profile Image and Narrative Text in the Loan-based Crowdfunding.
 With Weitao He, Luning Liu, Yuqiang Feng.<br>
-  <u>JBV(Reject after review) -> SEJ(Desk reject) -> DSS(R&R)</u>
+  <u>JMIS(Desk reject) -> JBV(Reject after review) -> SEJ(Desk reject) -> DSS(R&R)</u>
 - How Funding Goal Shapes the Effectiveness of Emotional and Neutral Facial Expressions in Crowdfunding: A Construal Level Perspective.
 With Weitao He, Luning Liu.<br>
   <u>ETP(Reject after review) -> I&M(With editor)</u>
 - Competing for attention: The role of visual complexity and facial emotional expressiveness in loan-based crowdfunding.
 With Weitao He, Jingwei Li, Luning Liu.<br>
   <u>JBV(Reject after review) -> ETP(In Preparation)</u>
 - Understanding the role of prosocial behavior in accumulating entrepreneurial capital and facilitating entrepreneurial activities.
 With Weitao He, Luning Liu, Yuqiang Feng.<br>
   <u>JSMED(Desk reject) -> JKE(With editor)</u>
 - When Words Meet Photos: How Image-Text Thematic Consistency Affects Multimodal Communication Performance.
 With Jingwei Li, Xitong Li, Luning Liu.<br>
   <u>MISQ(Reject after review) -> EJIS(In Preparation)</u>
 - It Depends on Competition: The Value Difference Between Fact, Emotion, and Attractiveness.
-With Weitao He, Jia Hu, Luning Liu.<br>
+With Jia Hu, Weitao He, Luning Liu.<br>
   <u>JBV(In Preparation)</u>
 - Does Incongruence Matter?
 Gender and Age in Officer-Civilian Inter-actions.
 With Weitao He, Luning Liu.<br>
   <u>PRA(Under Review)</u>

 Conference Presentations
 ------
 - Does Incongruence Matter?
-Gender and Age in Officer-Civilian Inter-actions,” _American Society for Public Administration’s 2025 Annual Conference_, Washington, DC, 2025<br>
-  (**Recipient of the Runner-Up Award for Best Student Paper** in the Section on Chinese Public Administration of ASPA)
+Gender and Age in Officer-Civilian Inter-Actions<br> _American Society for Public Administration’s 2025 Annual Conference_, Washington, DC, 2025<br> (**Recipient of the Runner-Up Award for Best Student Paper** in the Section on Chinese Public Administration of ASPA)
 - Does Emotional Consistency Matter?
-A Study of Profile Image and Narrative Text in the Loan-based Crowd- funding”, with Weitao He, Luning Liu, and Yuqiang Feng.<br>
-  _CNAIS 2024_, Oct 2024, Tianjin, China<br>
+A Study of Profile Image and Narrative Text in the Loan-based Crowdfunding<br> _CNAIS 2024_, Oct 2024, Tianjin, China<br>
   _CNIES 2024_, Oct 2024, Beijing, China
-- Words meet photos:  How Image-text Thematic Consistency Effect Crowdfunding Success”, with Luning Liu.<br>
-  _ICIS 2024_, Dec 2024, Bangkok, Thailand
+- Words meet photos:  How Image-text Thematic Consistency Effect Crowdfunding Success<br> _ICIS 2024_, Dec 2024, Bangkok, Thailand

 Academic Services